Wondering how to use your Instant Pot Sous Vide smart program? This easy-to-follow tutorial will help!

 Although the Instant Pot is most known for its ability to cook food quickly at a high pressure, most Instant Pot models boast additional options beyond pressure cooking.

-Most models have a slow cooker function and a warming function as well.
+Most models have a slow cooker function and a warming function as well, plus an Instant Pot timer that delays the start of cooking.

 Plus, you can even steam dish cloths in the Instant Pot.